sebinxavi/wordpress-setup/README.md

 ```

 ## Results
-Access the IP address of the Remote Host servers in Browser and you can see the wordpress page.
+Access the IP address of the Remote Host servers in Browser and you can see the Wordpress page.

 ## Author
 Created by [@sebinxavi](https://www.linkedin.com/in/sebinxavi/) - feel free to contact me and advise as necessary!